deepjavalibrary/djl/example/examples.md

 ## Building with command line

-This example project support both gradle and maven build, you can use either one at your choice:
+This example project supports building with both gradle and maven.
+To build, use the following:

 ### gradle